rougin/basilisk/README.md

 │  ├─ Seeders/
 ```

-This directory is for the storage of related files for the [`Phinx` package](https://phinx.org/).
-The `Scripts` directory contains the generated database migrations while the `Seeders` directory must contain the database seeders.
+This is the directory for the storage of related files to the [`Phinx` package](https://phinx.org/).
+The `Scripts` directory must contain the generated database migrations while the `Seeders` directory must contain the custom database seeders.

 ``` php
 // src/Phinx/Scripts/20171012020230_create_users_table.php